MaReTEgyptologists/TranslitModels/jar/README.md

-Jar files that can be used for creating transliteration models from AES and Ramses Transliteration Corpora
+### Jar files used for creating transliteration models from AES and Ramses Transliteration Corpora

-The jar-files were used as follows:

 1. Get wordlist from Aes data with MaReTEAesVocabularyMaker.jar
    * `java -jar MaReTEAesVocabularyMaker.jar <AesFiles folder>`